kleberrangel/tigerlinux.github.io/recipes/databases/postgresql-cluster-drbd-centos7/RECIPE-PostgreSQL-HA-DRBD-C7.md

 pcs status corosync
 ```

-We verify the config statte and disable stonith:
+We verify the config state and disable stonith:

 ```
 crm_verify -L -V